 He is very experienced in corporate and commercial transactions his experience spanning a couple of decades.

 Fred founded the Anti-counterfeit Network(ACN) a not for profit organization that aims to fight counterfeits and illicit trade.

 He hosts a YouTube show ” The League of the Genuine” on the ACN channel which is helping generate public awarenesses around counterfeits and their dangers.

-Fred Muwema’s show has so far garnered 2860 subscribers and 284000 views making it the most watched show on YouTube by a member of the legal profession.
+Fred Muwema’s show so far has 4K subscribers and 439,513 views over 148 videos making it the most watched show on YouTube by a member of Uganda’s legal profession.